MatthewWilliamNoble/CodingPortfolio/Kaggle/README.md

 # [Kaggle](https://www.kaggle.com/)

-In its own words:
+Hello, World!
+Kaggle, in its own words:

 > The Home of Data Science and Machine Learning

+It is a phenomenal resource to learn from and compete against the best data scientists and machine learning engineers in the World.

-The following repo will house completed tutorials and competitions from the site.
+This repo will house my competition entries and completed tutorials from the various Tracks.

+All the best,
+Matthew